 Tim is a qualified accountant with over 25 years’ experience in senior audit positions in the public sector.
 He was previously the Group Chief Internal Auditor for the Ministry of Justice and prior to that was a District Auditor with the Audit Commission, including terms of office in Lancashire County Council, Preston City Council and Chorley Borough Council.
 Tim has led national teams and taken a lead role for the Audit Commission in the development of methodology for improving the performance of local authorities.
 Tim has experience of working in major accountancy firms providing audit and consultancy services to the public sector including the NHS.
 He has also been employed as an accountant and a Chief Internal Auditor within the NHS.

-Tim is the Vice Chairman of the Trust and the Chair of the Trust’s Audit Committee.
+Tim is the Chair of the Trust’s Audit Committee.
 He is also the Non-Executive Board lead for Freedom to Speak Up and a member of the Rosemere Management Committee.
 Outside the Trust, Tim is an independent member of the UK Statistics Authority’s Audit and Risk Assurance Committee.